 How much does it cost to travel to Penang?

-You should plan to spend around $103 (RM492) per day on your vacation in Penang.
-This is the average daily price based on the expenses of other visitors.
+A typical traveler spends $147 (RM607) per day on a trip to Penang.
+This is the average daily price for a vacation in Penang based on the expenses of other visitors.

 Past travelers have spent, on average for one day: